 Are You Worth it?

 If you commit to improving your relationship with yourself, you can achieve it.
 But you must look squarely at your beliefs and recurring thoughts and choose to transcend them.
-And recall from my last article that the pathway toward this transformation is to embrace your vulnerability, not to mask it or disguise it.
+The pathway toward this transformation is to embrace your vulnerability, not to mask it or disguise it.
 Acting strong is weak; giving yourself permission to be you is courageous.
 It requires effort, but you must choose.
 Achieving self-worth requires that you believe you’re worth it.
 This must be followed by a willful intention whereby you commit to the process of valuing yourself.